 Take care in describing symptoms.
-Note changes in how the car sounds, smells,
+Note changes in the way the car sounds,

-and drives since the problem developed.
-Describe how long the problem has
+smells, and drives since the problem started.
+Describe how long the problem

-been going on and when the problem happens: in hot weather, in cold weather,
+has been going on and when it happens: in hot weather, in cold weather,

-when the engine is hot or when cold, at high speeds, at low speeds.
-If
+when the engine is hot, when its cold, at high speeds, at low speeds.

-the problem is hard to describe, ask the shop to have someone take a test
+If the problem is hard to describe, ask the shop to have someone take a

 drive with you.

-Write down each problem you want worked on and all the symptoms you can
+Write down each problem you want the shop to work on and every symptom

-think of before you go to the shop.
-Leave a copy with the shop and keep
+you can think of before you go to the shop.
+Leave a copy with the shop

-one for yourself.
-Ask the service writer to give the shops copy to the
+and keep one for yourself.
+Ask the service writer to give the shops copy

-repair technician who will work on your car.
-Use your own copy for reference
+to the repair technician who will work on your car.
+Use your own copy for

 Go to the shop when it is less busy.
-Youre likely to get more attention
+Youre likely to get closer attention

-if you go in mid-afternoon, when things are usually least hectic.
-Tuesdays,
+if you go in between mid-morning and mid-afternoon, when things are usually

 Talk with the mechanic who will work on your car.
 If you get to know a